DebugML/debugml.github.io/_posts/2024-07-02-logicbreaks.md

 -->

 **(2) Fact amnesia**: the model skips an intermediate step in its derivation.
-For instance, if we want to make the model skip the derivation of Wool, an adversarial suffix-appended prompt may result in the following.
+For instance, if we want to make the model skip the derivation of Wool, an adversarial suffix-appended prompt should result in the following, where ~~strikeout text~~ similarly denotes omission.

-**LLM (Prompt + Adv.
-Suffix):**
+**Generation on Prompt + Adv.
+Suffix:**
+I have Sheep, ~~and so I can create Wool.
-I have Sheep, and so I can create String.
+I have Wool,~~ and so I can create String.
 I have Log, and so I can create Stick.
 I have String and Stick, and so I can create Fishing Rod.
 I cannot create any other items.